 Another important step is lightly sanding as much paint as you can from the wooden surface using fine-grit sandpaper.
 A 180-grit sandpaper can definitely do the job.

 Lightly sanding the surface to get as much paint as possible will allow the stain to adhere more.
-You dont have to sand it until it is bare wood or raw wood.
+You don’t have to sand it until it is bare wood or raw wood.

-Add a small amount of water to the painted surface, and you can now start sanding using a sanding block with sandpaper.
+Add a small amount of water to the painted surface, then, start sanding using a sanding block with sandpaper.
 Gently sand in circular motions to achieve a smooth and even finish.
-This can also effectively eliminate small scratches and lumps.
-Alternatively, you can remove old paint using a CitriStrip stripping gel.

 Step #4: Clear the Wood from the Dust and Let it Dry